MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 ```

 ### -AssignedPstnTargetId
 Filters the returned results based on the user or resource account ID the phone number is assigned to.
-Supported values are UserPrincipalName, SIP address, ObjectId and the Teams Shared Calling Routing Policy instance name.
+Supported values are UserPrincipalName, SIP address, ObjectId, and the Teams shared calling routing policy instance name.

 ```yaml
 Type: System.String